The Garage: Classic Car Talk

 How Does It Work?

 Classic car insurance coverage works in a very similar way to standard insurance coverage, but there are some differences.
 Each policy is usually valid for 12 months.
 The policy covers physical damage from collision or other-than-collision causes, liability, uninsured motorists, and medical payments.
 There are a number of small additions typically given away with such policies as well.
 These include roadside assistance, coverage for spare parts, travel reimbursement, which pays if your car breaks down and you need to stay in a hotel while the vehicle is being fixed.
 If your vehicle is damaged but not a total loss, since your classic insurer is accustomed to the much more involved repair process associated with a rare classic or exotic, you will be expected to take the vehicle to the shop of your own choosing for repair, and the insurance company will be much more understanding about the costs associated with bringing the car back to its former original glory.
-Make sure to contact your insurance company for an insurance quote to fully understand your coverage options.
+Contact us now to find an insurance quote to fully understand your coverage and know more about classic car insurance California.
 Classic car insurance quotes are vital so that you know exactly what is and isn’t covered.

 Protect Your Investment